markgodiy/PUG/README.md

    }
    ```

 3. **Press Enter**: Hit Enter to create the function.
+Nothing will happen, but that's okay.
+The function is loaded in session.
+We just need to call it to run the code.

 4. **Run the Function**: Now you can run your custom function anytime.
-Type `Get-RunningServices` and press Enter.
+Type `Get-RunningServices` at the prompt and press Enter.

    - The function will display a list of only the currently running services, making it easy to see what's active.

-5. Keep in mind that custom functions are only loaded in the current PowerShell session.
+5. :information_source:Keep in mind that custom functions are only loaded in the current PowerShell session.
 Once you close the terminal, the function will be discarded.
 You'll need to reload it if you want to use it again.

 **Example 3: Saving and Running a Script**